SEEKING THE EVERLASTING GOSPEL

 Beloved, believe not every spirit, but try the spirits whether they are of God: because many false prophets are gone out into the world.

-As Christians, we all have the right – nay!, the duty – to question ministers; but, with utter kindness, and with love...
+As Christians, we all have the right – nay, the duty! – to question ministers; but, with utter kindness, and with Godly Love...

 And be ye kind one to another, tenderhearted, forgiving one another, even as God for Christ’s sake hath forgiven you.